 The rules are that I was supposed to wear them between 20-22 hours a day (but nobody could tell me what the difference between 20 and 22 hours per day was).
 I could only drink tepid water with them in, and I had to take them out whenever I ate or drank anything else.

-1. On day one, I had a bunch of attachments put on my teeth, and the aligners snapped on top.
+- On day one (Dec 6, 2024), I had a bunch of attachments put on my teeth, and the aligners snapped on top.
 The first week was extremely painful because the aligners and attachments tore up the inside of my mouth.
 Filing them down didn’t help, but eventually my cheeks and tongue got calloused.
 I just now bite the inside of my cheek more often now.

-2. About three months in, I had metal buttons and elastics put in.
-This was a surprise, and they are very difficult to replace and keep clean.
-They’re not meant to be patient-replaceable (I think), and I received differing instructions about whether I should attempt to replace one or both of my elastics myself.
+- About three months in (Feb 31, 2025), I had metal buttons and elastics put in.
+This was a surprise, and they were very difficult to replace and keep clean.
+They were not meant to be patient-replaceable, and I received differing instructions about whether I should attempt to replace one or both of my elastics myself.
 I wound up replacing one of them every two weeks, but the other one was impossible for me to replace myself.
-These are very uncomfortable.
+These were very uncomfortable.

-3. About eight months in, I had another attachment installed on a lower-front tooth.
-This makes it hard to bite down and chew, because my incisor now hits this attachment when I don’t have the aligners in.
-A consolation prize was being told to switch trays every ten days instead of fourteen; this took three months off my treatment plan.
+- I had another attachment installed on a lower-front tooth.
+This made it hard to bite down and chew for a few weeks, because my incisor would hit attachment when I didn’t’t have the aligners in.

 Practical tips